The best breakfasts aren’t just delicious, they also give you an energy boost to kick-start your day.

 These tasty and filling high-protein breakfast ideas tick both boxes, providing plenty of inspiration if you’re in a breakfast rut.

-You deserve to start your day with a plate of baked avocado egg, or a hearty tomato, feta, and egg scramble.
+You deserve to start your day with a yummy avocado recipe or a hearty tomato, feta, and egg scramble.

 Short on time in the mornings?
 No problem.
 Make-ahead muffins or overnight oatmeal give you lots of grab n’ go options.

 Wake up to these nourishing nibbles, and you’ll have a spring in your step all day long!

 Who says you can’t have pancakes on a high protein diet?

 These healthy pancakes contain 10-13 grams of protein per cake.
 They’re made with oats, yogurt, eggs, and a touch of natural sweetener.